 In short, we can safely conclude that Tesla’s account receivable has been reasonably low with respect to sales and does not pose any threat to the company’s liquidity.

-Chart of Tesla Accounts Receivable To Current Asset Ratio
+Tesla’s Accounts Receivable To Current Asset Ratio

-A high ratio indicates that too much working capital is tied up in accounts receivable and this means less cash is available to the company and may lead to a liquidity crunch.
+A high ratio indicates that too much working capital is tied up in accounts receivable and this means less cash is available to the company and this may lead to a liquidity problem.

-Chart of Tesla Days Sales Outstanding
+Tesla’s Days Sales Outstanding

 Another ratio that most investors and analysts pay close attention to when analyzing accounts receivable is the days sales outstanding ratio.